Mike Campbell (first baseman): 1868

-League play
+Professional career

 In 1873 Mike Campbell was the starting first baseman for the Elizabeth Resolutes of the National Association.

 Campbell was an average fielder and a poor hitter for the 2-21 Resolutes.
 In 21 games he batted 12-for 84 (.143) with two runs batted in and nine runs scored.

 His older brother, Hugh Campbell, was the team's main starting pitcher.